jrwieland/TaraniTunes-v4.x/README.md

 TaraniTunes v2.2
 ===========
 *Awesome music player for FrSky radios.*
-*This is a seperate Advanced fork from the Original TaraniTunes developed by [GilDev](https://github.com/GilDev)*
+*This is a seperate Advanced fork from the Original TaraniTunes developed by [GilDev](https://github.com/GilDev) It was agreed by GilDev and I that both versions of the script (the original and this advanced version) would be available for users but hosted seperately.*

 Key Improvements
 ----------------